 When you live in Colorado, where everyone seems to be born with hiking boots on their feet, it’s intimidating to ask for help.
-And I couldn’t find a single beginner’s guide that was actually written by someone who was currently a beginner.
+And when I was starting out just a few years ago, I couldn’t find a single beginner’s guide that was actually written by someone who was currently a beginner.

 So I started this blog.